 However, there will be times when you’ll intentionally need to go against the grain and find players to pick that few other teams have.
 These are known within the FPL community as ‘differentials’ or ‘differential picks’.

 |NAME||TEAM||POSITION||PICK %||POINTS||POINTS PER £M||Less Than 1%||Less Than 2%||Less Than 5%||Less Than 10%||Less Than 15%|

-The above table, which shows live data, shows you the best FPL differential options.
-The results are sorted by current points.
+The above table, which shows live data from the 2021/22 Premier League season, shows the best FPL differential options.
+It applies throughout the season – Gameweek 1 to Gameweek 38.
+The results are sorted by points.